rcrajatchawla/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

     ![Create Instance](./images/create-integration-button.png " ")

-3. Fill the fields with name "call-center-demo" or any name your choice and keep the other fields as default
+3. Fill the fields with name "call-center-demo" or any name your choice and keep the other fields as default.
+You can choose **Oracle Integration Gen 3** or **Oracle Integration Gen 2**.

     ![Create Instance detail fields](./images/create-integration.png " ")
+    *Note:*  **Oracle Integration Gen 3** is not available to all users.

 4. Now the Instance is created and wait for its state to change from **Creating** to **Active**.
 Once the state changes to active, open the integration details page by clicking on it and then click the service console button to open the OIC console page
     ![Open OIC Service console page](./images/integration-details.png " ")